 I use half a bunch of celery, and I can get a whole bunch of crunchy celery for a dollar or less.

-And onions are so cheap I used the most expensive type, red onion, that's still way less than a dollar per pound at my local Latin grocery store.
-It's okay to substitute with budget yellow onion.
+And onions are so cheap that I used the most expensive type, red onion, which costs way less than a dollar per pound at my local Latin grocery store.
+It's okay to substitute with budget yellow or white onion.

 Click on any photo to see larger.

-I also use course ground black pepper that I get from my local 99c only Store.
-They also sell whole pepper corns, that can be crushed, so you get bites loaded with spicy pepper.
+I also use coarse ground black pepper that I get from my local 99c only Store and Dollar Tree.
+They also sell whole peppercorns, that can be crushed, so you get bites loaded with spicy pepper.
 Of course, you can use regular ground pepper.
 Use as much or as little as you can handle.

 The stir-fry ingredients amounts can be adjusted.
 You like a lot of crunchy veggies?
 Then add an extra stalk or two of celery.
 I always have extra celery in the bottom of my refrigerator, so this recipe is perfect for using it all up.
 And notice how I slice the celery at a diagonal, so the pieces are larger.

 I was feeling lazy, so I purchased boneless and skinless leg quarters at my local Latin market. for 88 cents per pound (I've noticed you have to sometimes remove a small white hard cartilage piece in the middle of a mechanically separated leg quarter meat.)

 With a little bit of work, you can remove the chicken skin and bone.
 Breast meat is the easiest to fillet.
 You can also just saute leg and/or thigh meat and remove the bone after it's cooked, while you saute the veggies.

 I like stir-fry recipes because they are quick and easy to do.
 Most use soy sauce and a little garlic.
 I like to add a teaspoon of sugar to cut the saltiness of soy sauce.
 If you have some ginger and vinegar then use that too, but you can leave them out for this recipe.